 Minimum of 60 days

-The following rules and regulations will apply to all persons involved in the Sarasota and Manatee County Veteran’s Treatment Court Programs:
+The following rules and regulations will apply to all persons involved in the Sarasota and Manatee County Veteran’s Treatment Court Programs.

 Please review this packet from time to time, it can help you progress through the program and if you have any questions.
 Please do not hesitate to contact a staff member to answer any of your questions.
 You must also remember, the program changes from time to time, so this is a guide to help you understand the basics of the program.
 Some things never change such as making sure you complete all program requirements and testing negative on your urine samples.